drrobotk/drrobotk.github.io/cv.md

 # Summary

-Logical, imaginative, analytical and committed data scientist with a background in mathematics and theoretical physics looking for opportunities in data science, machine learning or mathematical modelling to solve real-world problems.
-Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.
+Motivated and innovative data scientist with a strong background in mathematics and theoretical physics, and experience in using data and technology to improve people's lives.
+My skills in dyslexic thinking, including pattern recognition, spatial reasoning, lateral thinking, and interpersonal communication, make me well-suited to tackle complex problems and drive positive change in society.
+Seeking opportunities to utilize my expertise in data science, machine learning, and mathematical modeling to make a meaningful impact on the world.

 # Skills